jimmythecode/punkapi-oxbury/README.md

 - msw for mocking server calls during testing

 ## The Task Brief:
-- [X] Implement a simple/slim front-end that:
-  - [X] Integrates with API from provided link below:
+- [X] Implement a simple/slim front-end that integrates with API from provided link below:
 § https://punkapi.com/documentation/v2

 - [X] Has a list/page of beer items.